usnistgov/BF/content/en/Info/BF Classes/_INP/CWE2BF.md

 The digraphs demonstrate that the DVL and DVR classes cover all input/output check-related CWEs, and potentially beyond, while providing a better structured way for describing these kinds of bugs/weaknesses.

 <br/><br/>
-{{< svg src="images/CWE2BF/BF _INP - CWE2BF by Operation.svg" height="800" caption="Figure 1: A digraph of the input- and output-check-related CWEs (including injection-related CWEs), mapped by BF DVL and BF DVR operations.
+{{< svg src="images/CWE2BF/BF _INP - CWE2BF by Operation.svg" height="800" caption="//to be updated// Figure 1: A digraph of the input- and output-check-related CWEs (including injection-related CWEs), mapped by BF DVL and BF DVR operations.
 Each node represents a CWE by its identifier (ID).
 Each arrow represent a parent-child relationship" >}}

 Almost all of the 162 CWEs, visualized on the digraph, can be tracked as descendants of the pillar CWE-707; exceptions are CWEs 15, 73 (its child 114), 98, 134, 183, 184, 185 (and its children 186 and 625), 428, 472, 565, and 913.